 - Dr. Crazy starts a post called “Freaky $h!t” like so: “As if I needed another reason to boycott the Facebook.”
 Now I’m not sayin’–I’m just sayin‘...

-2 Responses to “Thursday round-up: Wasatch Front edition, giddyap!”
+0 thoughts on “Thursday round-up: Wasatch Front edition, giddyap!”

 I just don’t friend people I don’t know.
 I do sometimes wish I could blog my romantic tribulations like Crazy does … but that’s the problem with pseudonymity.
 Doesn’t protect the guilty.

 Left a comment on the NYT at TR’s.

 Updated weather report: clear and dry on the Wasatch Range as of Friday morning!
 Lookin’ around for a diplomatic history session… The conference is in an 1860s U.S. army fort, though, now absorbed into a campus non-martius.
 So there’s lots of military stuff to contemplate, especially the material culture of army domestic life.